protomielino/sdclone/src/tools/ceguidemo/README.txt

        * PyOpenGL 3.0.1 (or newer)
          from http://pypi.python.org/pypi/PyOpenGL/3.0.1

+       Optional, only needed to develop CEGUI demo app., not to simply run it :
        * last snapshot of CEED (CEGUI Unified Editor, currently under development) from http://sourceforge.net/projects/crayzedsgui/files/CEED